Dharmasraya Regency: Geography

 Geographically, Dharmasraya Regency is situated at the southeastern tip of West Sumatra Province.
 Astronomically, it lies between 00º48'25.4"–01º41'40.3" South Latitude and 101º08'32.5"–101º53'30.3" East Longitude.
-According to Regional Regulation No. 4 of 2009, the regency covers an area of 2,961.13 km² (296,113 hectares); however, mapping calculations based on digitized SPOT 5 imagery in the district's spatial plan estimate the area to be 3,025.99 km² (302,599 hectares).
+According to Regional Regulation No. 4 of 2009, the regency covers an area of 2,961.13 km^{2} (296,113 hectares); however, mapping calculations based on digitized SPOT 5 imagery in the district's spatial plan estimate the area to be 3,025.99 km^{2} (302,599 hectares).

 Economy

-The agriculture, forestry, and fisheries sector forms the backbone of Dharmasraya’s economy, contributing approximately 25.98% (IDR 3.47 trillion) to its Gross Regional Domestic Product (GRDP) in 2023.
+The agriculture, forestry, and fisheries sector forms the backbone of Dharmasraya's economy, contributing approximately 25.98% (IDR 3.47 trillion) to its Gross Regional Domestic Product (GRDP) in 2023.
 Plantation commodities such as oil palm and rubber dominate the agricultural landscape, complemented by staple crops like rice and maize.
 Forestry activity adds economic value through timber and non-timber forest products, while freshwater fisheries are cultivated in man-made ponds and river systems.

-The wholesale and retail trade sector, along with vehicle repair services, accounts for around 15.38% (IDR 2.05 trillion) of Dharmasraya’s GRDP.
-The vehicle repair sub-sector contributes to Dharmasraya’s GRDP by sustaining mobility and logistics operations essential to regional commerce.
+The wholesale and retail trade sector, along with vehicle repair services, accounts for around 15.38% (IDR 2.05 trillion) of Dharmasraya's GRDP.
+The vehicle repair sub-sector contributes to Dharmasraya's GRDP by sustaining mobility and logistics operations essential to regional commerce.
 Economic activity revolves around the distribution of goods through both traditional marketplaces and modern retail networks.
 Local government construction expenditure contributes an estimated 14.96% (IDR 1.99 trillion) to the GRDP in 2023.
 This includes publicly funded physical development projects such as roads, bridges, public facilities, and service infrastructure.